 However, if you studied a non-accredited psychology degree, or another subject entirely - but still want to progress in this field - then you'll need to attain GBC by taking a psychology conversion course.

 You should only do one of these courses if you're sure you want to be a psychologist.
-Before making that commitment, you may also want to consider other graduate jobs in healthcare.

 How do I choose a programme?